Raw milk: United States

-Proponents also invoke the benefits of direct-marketing when promoting the sale of raw milk.
-The ability of the farmer to eliminate the middle-man and sell directly to the consumer allows for greater profitability.
-Many manufacturers sell small-scale pasteurization equipment, thereby allowing farmers to both bypass the milk processors and sell pasteurized milk directly to the consumer.
+Proponents also invoke the benefits of direct marketing when promoting the sale of raw milk.
+The ability of the farmer to eliminate intermediaries and sell directly to the consumer allows for greater profitability.
+Many manufacturers sell small-scale pasteurization equipment, allowing farmers to bypass the milk processors and sell pasteurized milk directly to the consumer.
 Additionally, some small U.S. dairies are now beginning to adopt low-temperature vat pasteurization.
 Advocates of low-temperature vat pasteurization note that it produces a product similar to raw milk in composition.

 Food freedom advocates cite libertarian arguments in claiming a basic civil right of each person to weigh the risks and benefits in choosing the food one eats, including the choice to consume raw milk.

 Oceania

 Australia

 The sale of raw milk for drinking purposes is illegal in all states and territories in Australia, as is all raw milk cheese.
 This has been circumvented somewhat by selling raw milk as bath milk.
-An exception to the cheese rule has been made recently for two Roquefort cheeses.
+An exception to the cheese rule has been made for two French cheeses and twelve cheeses from the United Kingdom.
 There is some indication of share owning cows, allowing the "owners" to consume the raw milk, but also evidence that the government is trying to close this loophole.

-On 8 November 2015, four-year-old Apu Khangura died of haemolytic uraemic syndrome, and seven other children became seriously ill, following the consumption of raw milk.
-In response, the Victorian government created new regulations which require producers to treat raw milk to reduce pathogens, or to make the product unpalatable to taste, such as making it bitter.
+On 8 November 2015, four-year-old Apu Khangura died of hemolytic–uremic syndrome, and seven other children became seriously ill following the consumption of raw milk.
+In response, the Victorian government created new regulations that require producers to treat raw milk to reduce pathogens or to make the product unpalatable to taste, such as making it bitter.